Tural-Hamidov/Instacart_Market_Basket_Analysis_Project_-Python-and-Statistics-/README.md

 ### 7. 📍 Use first-added cart items to improve product placement
 Products most commonly added first can be used to design smarter recommendation flows and improve the shopping experience from the start of the customer journey.

+### 8. 📊 Use predictive analytics carefully
+Because correlation analysis showed mostly weak relationships between the selected numerical variables, Instacart should not rely on correlation results alone.
+Instead, customer history, reorder behavior, product preferences, order timing, and basket-level features should be combined for more accurate customer targeting and predictive modeling.

 ---